Philippines at the 2000 Summer Paralympics

 The Philippines competed at the 2000 Summer Paralympics in Sydney.
 The country was represented by two athletes: Andres Lubin in the men's javelin (F57 category), and Adeline Dumapong in women's powerlifting, in the up to 82.5 kg category.

+Mike Barredo was the chef de mission.

 Lubin achieved a throw of 22.47m, and ranked 11th out of 12.

 Dumapong lifted 110 kilograms to win the bronze in her event.
 She thus became the Philippines' first -and so far only- Paralympic medalist until table tennis paralympian Josephine Medina won another bronze medal in the Rio Paralympics 16 years later.
 Adeline Dumapong's bronze medal win was a momentous event for the Philippines as this was the first time the country failed to win a single medal in the 2000 Summer Olympics since 1984.